-- With your exhale, round your spine: curl your pubic bone underneath yourself.
+- With your exhale, round your spine: curl your pelvis underneath yourself.

 - Picture making a C-shape with your back, curving your spine outward.
 Press your belly button in and up towards your spine to give your abdominal organs a gentle massage.